seznam/jobslib/doc/index.rst

 used together. :option:`--keep-lock` argument causes that lock will be kept during sleeping, it is useful when you have several machines and you want to keep the task still on the same machine.
-If you don't want to launch task forever, use ``--run-once`` argument.
+If you don't want to launch task forever, use :option:`--run-once` argument.
 Library provides locking mechanism for launching tasks on several machines and only one instance at one time may be launched.
 If you don't want this locking, use :option:`--disable-one-instance` argument.
 All these options can be set in :mod:`!settings` module.
 Optional argument :option:`-s/--settings` defines Python module where configuration is stored.
 Or you can pass settings module using :envvar:`JOBSLIB_SETTINGS_MODULE`.

 During task initialization instances of the :class:`jobslib.Config` and :class:`jobslib.Context` classes are created.
 You can define your own classes